If you've ever wanted to capture a picture of the nearly full moon rising, Thursday's the day, writes Ian Griffin.

-It has been a frustrating few weeks for sky-watchers.
-In Portobello there has been a seemingly endless run of cloudy nights, which has put paid to any stargazing.
+It's been a frustrating few weeks for sky-watchers.
+In Portobello there has been a seemingly endless run of cloudy nights, which has put paid to any stargazing, writes Ian Griffin.